swissclubto/swissclubto.github.io/_posts/2026-04-13-swiss-german-practice-group.md

 conversation. :beers:

-Whether you're just starting out, looking to improve, or a native speaker wanting to refresh (or not lose your Schwiizerdütsch!), you're very welcome to join.
+Whether you're just starting out, looking to improve, or a native speaker wanting to refresh (or not lose!) your Schwiizerdütsch, you're very welcome to join.

 If this sounds like your thing, send an email to Céline and she'll share all